-Bookies set their next British Prime Minister odds based on a number of factors.
+Bookies set their next British Prime Minister odds based on several factors.
 First, they look at the popularity of different candidates and public opinions determined through up-to-date opinion polls.
 Add recent media coverage on each prospective candidate, and bookmakers can come up with betting odds for the next Prime Minister that present an attractive prospect to potential bettors.

-If you’re wondering what the best UK next Prime Minister odds are at the moment, check out our table below.
+If you’re wondering what the best UK next Prime Minister odds are now, check out our table below.

 Offers & Promotions

-When you’re looking at the next UK PM odds, you’re probably wondering how you can get the best value for money from your bet.
+When looking at the next UK PM odds, you’re probably wondering how to get the best value for money from your bet.
 The answer is to use one of the bonus deals out there.
-Most of the popular betting sites will offer great promotions and rewards like match betting or even no deposit deals for punters who want to take a flutter on this political market.
+Most popular betting sites will offer great promotions and rewards like match betting or even no-deposit deals for punters who want to flutter on this political market.

 Here, you’ll find some of the most attractive promotions you can take advantage of today.